Hospital Radio Network (HRN)

 Use Cases

 Amateur radio operators get involved with HRN to practice their communications skills and test out their gear.
-This project is also a great way for hams to provide a service back to the community in a time of need.
+This project is also a great way for hams to give back to the community in times of need.

 Hospitals use this service to enhance their emergency communication preparations.

-• While we tend to think of emergencies such as tornados, floods, fires, and other natural disasters, simple telecommunications failures can also cause the daily routine to be upset.
+• While we tend to think of emergencies such as tornadoes, floods, fires, and other natural disasters, simple telecommunications failures can also disrupt the daily routine.

-• Hospitals also have multiple campuses and lost communication between these properties could result in chaos for a single hospital.
+• Hospitals also have multiple campuses, and a loss of communication between these properties could cause chaos for a single hospital.

-• Catastrophes that involve a widespread event would require multiple hospitals to coordinate incoming patients with area first responders.
+• Catastrophes involving widespread events would require multiple hospitals to coordinate incoming patients with the area’s first responders.

-• Hospitals that need to evacuate due to weather, mechanical failure, or any other reason can use our teams to provide communications between the main site, the bugout site, and places in between.
+• Hospitals that need to evacuate due to weather, mechanical failure, or other reasons can use our teams to provide communications among the main site, the bugout site, and locations in between.

 • And other cases as they appear…